PaloAltoNetworks/HomeSkillet/docs/overview.rst

         * IronSkillet foundation providing security profiles and device hardening
         * 2 zones and interfaces, one internet and one internal
-        * L3 routed mode with virtual router configuration
+        * L3 routed mode with virtual router configuration or virtual wire options
         * Outbound port-based NAT policy
         * Outbound security policies referencing the Outbound security profile group
         * DHCP client interface for the untrust interface